j-fischer/js-mock/README.md

 ### JsMock.monitorMocks()

-When testing a module or file, the best way is to define a set of global mocks, which can be shared between the test cases using the `monitorMocks()` function.
+When testing a module or file, the best way is to define a set of global mocks using the `monitorMocks()` function, which can be shared between the test cases.
 All mocks created inside the factory function will be added to the current test context and can be verified with a single call to `JsMock.assertIfSatisfied()`.

     var mockFunction1, mockFunction2;
     JsMock.monitorMocks(function () {